Smoking the male hemp plant: potential and possible uses

 In the stems

-Male hemp plants offer various uses beyond simple smoking.
+Male hemp plants offer various uses that go beyond simple smoking.
 These possibilities include both traditional and innovative applications.

-Extracting CBD from male hemp plants is one of the most valuable uses.
-CBD is a non-psychoactive cannabinoid that is prized for its health benefits, such as relieving pain, anxiety and inflammation.
+Extracting CBD from male hemp plants is one of its most valuable uses.
+CBD is a non-psychoactive cannabinoid that is valued for its health benefits, such as the relief of pain, anxiety and inflammation.
 Male plants can therefore be used to produce CBD extracts and products.

 Tea